Meet the winners of the Arquivo.pt Award 2025!

 Um grupo de investigadores olham para um bastidor de servidores

-The research and education community has been requesting to support the bulk download of web-archived data and index files (CDXJ), for instance, to feed AI training models, optimize routing of web archive requests or recover information from selected websites (e.g. news).
+The research and education community has been requesting the bulk download of web-archived data and index files (CDXJ), for instance, to feed AI training models, optimize routing of web archive requests or recover information from selected websites (e.g. news).

 Arquivo.pt begun making all its CDXJ index files publicly available in real-time to facilitate the bulk download of web-archived data.
 Learn how at: